Careers

 It’s a mission.
 Come work with us!

-The Housing Plus Operations and Program Manager is responsible for the day-to-day operations of the 211 Housing Plus program and supports the 211 Navigation Center.
+The Housing Plus Operations and Program Supervisor is responsible for the day-to-day operations of the 211 Housing Plus program and supports the 211 Navigation Center.
 General duties include hiring and supervising team members, scheduling team to ensure proper coverage, and representing the program at internal and external meetings.

-Responsible for establishing, maintaining, and elevating relationships with government representatives, homeless service providers, volunteers, etc. It is the Housing Plus Operations and Program Manager’s responsibility to stay abreast of funding proposal due dates, manage proposal timelines, and work with leadership to complete and deliver proposals as well as for monthly and quarterly grant-related reports and any ad hoc report requests.
+Responsible for establishing, maintaining, and elevating relationships with government representatives, homeless service providers, volunteers, etc. It is the Housing Plus Operations and Program Supervisor’s responsibility to stay abreast of funding proposal due dates, manage proposal timelines, and work with leadership to complete and deliver proposals.

 Housing Plus operational hours are Mon-Fri 7:30am to 5:00pm.
 However, this position is responsible for ensuring after-hours coverage and coordinates with third-party after-hours vendor to ensure seamless operations.
 Also supports 211 Navigation Center team during normal and holiday hours.